E-LLP/unblock-cs-jss-for-googlebot/readme.txt

 The installation and use is very straightforward.
 You should:

-1. Upload the folder `allow-googlebot` to the `/wp-content/plugins/` directory
+1. Upload the folder `ublock-css-js-for-googlebot` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==